 Are you preparing for the Environmental Science AP exam?
 One of the best ways to study for the test and figure out how well you're doing is to take practice tests.
 Practice tests let you see what kinds of questions you'll be asked on the exam and also help you figure out which subjects or types of questions you struggle with and need to review more.
-Finding practice tests can be time-consuming, and, unfortunately, not all AP practice tests are created equally.
+Finding practice tests can be time-consuming, and, unfortunately, not all AP practice tests are created equally when it comes to available materials.

 But we're here to help.
 In this guide, I'll provide links to all AP Environmental Science practice tests that are currently available, point out which are the highest quality, and explain how you should be using them in your prep.